ApexRMS/landfireupdate/README.md

 up for the spatial multiprocessing in SyncroSim.
 Higher values will decrease memory usage in SyncroSim (to a point), but will generally increase run time.

+### Testing Options

+These options can be used to crop the output raster maps down to a smaller fixed extent, primarily to speed up runs for testing.
+This feature can be enabled by setting `cropToExtent` to 1.
+Set this variable to 0 to disable cropping to extent.
+When this feature is enabled, an extent will be read from the CSV file at `cropExtentPath`.
+See the example crop extent CSV for Map Zone 19, `config/Crop Extents/MZ 19 Example.csv` for the proper format.
+Note that all Map Zones to be kept must at least partially overlap the chosen extent.

 ### SyncroSim Installation Options

 `ssimDir` can be used to explicitly set the location of the SyncroSim